 Creating a Clause Grouping

-You can access the clause library under the “Templates” tab and navigating to “Settings” then “Clause Library”
+You can access the clause library under the “Templates” tab and navigating to “Libraries” then “Clause Library”

-You can either select the “+” button to create a new clause grouping or upload them from excel.
+You can either select the “Add clause” button to create a new clause grouping or upload them from excel.

 Each clause in the library is stored in groups.
 A group may be “Governing Law Clauses” while the variants would represent different jurisdictions such as “Canada”, “England”, and “Italy”.